Shakedown Street (vending area)

 Shakedown Street is the area of a jam band parking lot where the vending takes place.
 It is named after the Grateful Dead song of the same name, and began in the early 1980s in the parking lots at Grateful Dead concerts.
-Items sold have included food, beverages and alcoholic beverages, clothing (such as T-shirts) and jewelry, among others.
+Items sold have included food, and beverages such as alcoholic beverages, clothing (such as T-shirts) and jewelry, among others.
 Ticket scalping may also occur.

 Tailgating

-In the Deadhead community, and other like-minded musical scenes, an interesting tailgating culture evolved.
+In the Deadhead community, and other like-minded musical scenes, a unique tailgating culture evolved.
 More than just a party for fans, it is a way for the faithful to sell wares which in turn fund their tickets and gas to the next concert in order to spend weeks, months, or even entire tours on the road.
 Along with the more traditional fare and beverages such as individual cans or bottles of beer, there may be a selection of vegetarian food such as grilled cheese sandwiches, egg rolls, burritos, falafel, quesadillas, and pizza.
 Certain illicit foods such as hash brownies and "ganja gooballs" are also sometimes found in the parking lots.
-Other products available for the tailgaters include handmade jewelry, bumper stickers, t-shirts, entheogenic agents (“head changes”), or drug paraphernalia.
+Other products available for the tailgaters include handmade jewelry, bumper stickers, t-shirts, drugs, or drug paraphernalia.